sfosc/sfosc/content/sfosc-book/governance.md

 gold is 0.025% of revenue with a minimum of $50,000 and a maximum of $200,000 per year.
-Essentially, the foundation takes in capital in return for the ability to have influence over the issuance of the OpenStack Trademarks, influence on decision making for the foundations budget, and the election of officers.
+Essentially, the foundation takes in capital in return for the ability to have influence over the issuance of the OpenStack Trademarks, influence on decision making for the foundation's budget, and the election of officers.

 Since all work done by the OpenStack Core must be licensed as Apache 2.0, we